What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 • lean meat (beef, poultry, rabbit);

-• cereals (buckwheat, oatmeal, rice);
+• cereals (buckwheat, rolled oats, rice);

 • vegetables and fruits (apples, carrots, zucchini);

-• dairy products:
+• fermented milk products:

 • sea fish.